rpratam/M_WGS.github.io/README.md

-# Metagenium WHole Genome Sequencing
+# Metagenium Whole Genome Sequencing

 This github repository made for the purpose of sharing and collaborate on the Whole Genome Sequencing project using NGS (currently Illumina).